vmaffioli/carnn/README.md

 ```
  * To avoid precision loss using large Integers you can simply use Strings.
  * To use default language ignores the param or use empty Strings.
+ * For while, only integer numbers names is returned.

 #### Max Number 999 Unviginticentillions